Questions Partner/Spouse Ask

 🌟 Questions About the Future

-Caregivers often look ahead with worry: What will change?
+Partners and spouses often look ahead with worry: What will change?
 What if I can’t keep up?
 What happens if something happens to me?
-These questions explore planning, preparation, and peace of mind — not as fear, but as an act of love for the road ahead.
+These questions explore planning, preparation, and peace of mind — not from fear, but as an act of care for the road ahead.

 🔹 Use this tool: Emergency Planning Worksheet